A mother and her young son look at each other near a window

 National Autistic Society - local branches

-Other parents in this situation have found it helpful to remember that some commonly advised parenting strategies can be unhelpful for autistic children.
-Don’t put pressure on yourself to follow certain things just because others are – focus on finding what works for you and your child.
+Parents tell us it’s important to remember that some common parenting strategies might not work for autistic children.
+Don’t put pressure on yourself to do certain things just because others are.
+Focus on finding what works for you and your child.

 Don't get hung up on comparisons with other children or parenting 'advice' which may not be right for your child and your family.